hamideshahrabi/persian-translator/README.md

 ### Current Status

 * All models (GPT-3.5, GPT-4, Gemini Flash, Gemini Pro) are operational
-* Word-by-word editing is implemented
+* Word-by-word editing is implemented with detailed change tracking
-* Visual diff highlighting is working
+* Visual diff highlighting is working with comprehensive change statistics
 * Security measures are in place
+* Batch processing for multiple documents is functional
+* Deployment configuration is ready for production environments
+* Technical explanation generation is working

 ### Known Limitations